teroparvinen/foundry-wire/README.md

 https://i.imgur.com/cNdCbjN.mp4

-Item rolls in Foundry refer to the activation of items in an actor's inventory, special abilities, class features and spells.
+In Foundry, item rolls refer to the activation of items in an actor's inventory, special abilities, class features and spells.
 Item rolls may apply damage and effects to other actors.
 The effects can have trigger conditions attached to them that trigger more of the same thing as combat progresses, including making saves to end the effect, applying damage to creatures entering an area or the effect target making an attack.

 ## Module status

 **This is a pretty complicated module quite early in the development cycle.
 There will be bugs.** Do not use for your paid DM gig, but do try it out and report issues on GitHub or reach out to me on the Foundry discord server as _Whistler#3253_.

-## Where to go next?
+## Where to go for more information?

+The repository wiki is where all documentation will be kept.

+- Check out the feature list
+- Recipes with examples of spells and skills and how to set them up
 - Read up on how it works
 - A list of conditions and updaters.
 - A list of supported active effect changes/flags
-- Recipes with examples of spells and skills and how to set them up

 ## Compatible and incompatible modules